 - You’re not uncomfortable enough to make a real change.

 Actually, it’s quite possible that the first reason feeds into the second, which feeds into the third:

-- When you start to feel discomfort, you come up with a plan to ease that discomfort.
+- When a temporary circumstance decreases your comfort level in life, you come up with a plan to ease that discomfort.